idoknow/esn-daemon/README.md

 ## Install

-Here are the steps to guide you to configure esn-daemon for your own project.
+Here are the steps to guide you to configure esn-daemon for your own projects.

 ### Requirements